gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Using num_hellos

-Now, we're going to use num_hellos to print `Hello from ...` multiple times in the constructor of the HelloSimObject.
+Now, we're going to use `num_hellos` to print `Hello from ...` multiple times in the constructor of the `HelloSimObject`.
 Open [src/bootcamp/hello-sim-object/hello_sim_object.cc](../../gem5/src/bootcamp/hello-sim-object/hello_sim_object.cc) in your editor of choice.

-Change HelloSimObject::HelloSimObject like below:
+Change `HelloSimObject::HelloSimObject` like below:

 ```cpp
 HelloSimObject::HelloSimObject(const HelloSimObjectParams& params):